Beware of Tax Relief Scams

 If you have unpaid tax obligations and are looking for help to resolve them, you should be careful to avoid hiring tax relief companies that charge you money to help you but end up making a bad situation worse.

 Some companies seek to exploit the fact that some Minnesotans are behind on their taxes.
 Some companies have television advertising campaigns that lure customers with claims that the companies have special expertise or knowledge that enables them to settle customers’ tax obligations for pennies on the dollar.
-The companies may require the consumer to pay up-front fees of $3,000 or more.
+The companies may require the consumer to pay up-front fees often ranging from $1,000 to $3,000 or more, and monthly fees of several hundred dollars.
 Once the consumer pays the money, however, some companies fail to deliver the promised services.
 Some do nothing at all.
 Other companies will send a consumer forms to apply to the IRS for an “Offer in Compromise,” which the company knows will be rejected because of the IRS’s strict guidelines for debt forgiveness under that program (see below).
-The end result: the consumer is now $3,000 or more in the hole.
+The end result: the consumer is now $1,000 or more in the hole.